The rising popularity of black and white photographs of animals in the wild

 Black and white wildlife prints

-Since then, fundamentally, not a lot has changed in regards to the making of a black-and-white photo print.
+Since then, fundamentally, not a lot has changed in regard to the making of a black-and-white photo print.
 It still needs to be done using the same methods.

 A straight conversion of a picture of a red flower among green leaves may render those tones to the same grey, whereas judicial use of a colour control slider can separate the tones appropriately.
 Starting a black-and-white development with the white balance control can separate tones too – the white balance setting of the original colour version may not be suitable for black and white.